Mean field games with common noise and degenerate idiosyncratic noise: Introduction

 The transpose of a matrix $M$ is denoted by $M^\tau$.
-We define, for $X \in \mbb S^d$, the space of $d\times d$ symmetric mattricies, the degenerate elliptic operator Note that $m_+$ is the largest non-negative eigenvalue of $X$.
-The Lebesgue measure on $\RR^d$ is denoted by $\mcl L$. \vs
+We define, for $X \in \mbb S^d$, the space of $d\times d$ symmetric matrices, the degenerate elliptic operator Note that $m_+(X)$ is the maximum of $0$ and the largest eigenvalue of $X$, and therefore $m_+$ is increasing with respect to the partial order on $\mbb S^d$.
+The Lebesgue measure on $\RR^d$ is denoted by $\mcl L$.

 Throughout proofs, we denote by $C$ a positive constant that may change from line to line, depending only on the relevant data in the assumptions of the corresponding theorem/proposition/lemma.